bogdanmanate/mvp-ts/README.md

 #### What is "viable"?

-With minimum config, we want a production-ready project, with a full quality dev & build.
+With minimum config, we want a production-ready project, with a full quality dev & build experience.

 #### Why Parcel?